 The combination of ingredients appeared to reduce tinnitus symptoms which is great.
 But, vitamin C was one of several ingredients uses.
 You can't pin down the benefits of this study to just vitamin C.

 Also – and more importantly- the Tinnitus 911 supplement does not contain all of the ingredients used in this study.
 While this is a very interesting study, I don't see it as evidence for Tinnitus 911.

 Who Makes Tinnitus 911

 The company calls itself PhytAge Laboratories.
 The name PhytAge is a play on words and pronounced Phyt-Age (“Fight Age”).
 The prefix “Phyt” and “phyto” refers to plants.
-The name seems to be a reference an anti-aging supplement they also market called “PhytAge PLUS.”
+The name seems to be a reference to an anti-aging supplement they also market called “PhytAge PLUS.”

-Where Is PhytAge Labs Located?
+PhytAge Labs Address